Top 30

 On this highly practical degree course you will be equipped with the real-life skills that employers are looking for through a combination of high-quality classroom and laboratory skill sessions.

 You’ll learn about the latest technologies being applied in the biomedical science field to improve diagnoses and treatments in our new purpose-built laboratory facilities using specialist scientific equipment.
-In your final year, you’ll carry out your own research project and look at how research can be applied to commercial settings.
-An optional one-year placement will be available after completion of the first three years.
+In your final year, you’ll carry out your own research project and look at how research can be applied within the Biomedical field.”

 Work alongside our practice-experienced staff